 - a) From time to time, the Hospital is named in lawsuits related to its activities.
 These claims are at various stages and therefore it is not possible to determine the merits of these claims or to estimate the possible financial liability, if any, to the Hospital.
-Accordingly, no material provisions have been made for loss in these financial statements. - b) Future operating commitments related to future lifecycle costs (for the BH site), leases, and contracts for facility operating and maintenance as at March 31, 2016 are as follows:
+Accordingly, no material provisions have been made for loss in these financial statements. - b) Future operating commitments related to future lifecycle costs, leases, and contracts for facility operating and maintenance as at March 31, 2017 are as follows: